This Sunday's Readings

 Second Reading

-A reading from the letter of St Paul to the Philippians 1:20-24,27
+A reading from the book of the Apocalypse.
+21:1-5

 The word of the Lord.